 I’m a Type A personality.
 When I see a problem, I analyze it.
 I tackle it.
 And I jump in!
 In fact, problems exhilirate me.
 I love the thrill of figuring out how to fix something and get it to go the way I want it to go.

-That didn’t work tremendously well growing up, and God had to hit me over the head a few times to make me trust Him.
+Trying to fix things didn’t work tremendously well growing up, and God had to hit me over the head a few times to make me trust Him.
 I was constantly interfering in friendships, in relationships, trying to force them to go my way because I figured I knew best.
 And I couldn’t just let sleeping dogs lie.
 I couldn’t do NOTHING.

 If something was wrong with a friend, or a boyfriend, I had to fix it RIGHT NOW THIS MINUTE.

 That’s why I had such a hard time trusting God with the fact that I would marry.
 I wanted to marry so desperately, and in my late teens I was always on the lookout for possible candidates.
 When I did start dating my now husband, I sort of barrelled my way all over him.
 I saw that we would work together, and I made sure he realized that, too.
 I didn’t exactly wait for him to come to that conclusion; I made sure that he saw it my way.

 Unfortunately, that scared him off, and he ended up breaking up our first engagement.
 I was just moving too fast.
 I was absolutely devastated and heartbroken, and had to wrestle my life out with God again.
 I had to acknowledge to God that He was my source of strength, not Keith.

 I had to acknowledge to God that no matter what happened, I would trust Him, not look for fulfillment in other people.
 Waiting on God became my goal.

 It was a very rough summer, but in retrospect one that I really needed.
 And Keith came back to his senses and we married anyway.